Quality Improvement at MDH

 - Identify the tasks needed to complete the project.

-- Identify key milestones in the project by brainstorming a list, or by drawing a flowchart, storyboard or arrow diagram for the project.
+- Identify key milestones in the project by brainstorming a list, or by drawing a flowchart (QI Toolbox: Flowchart), storyboard (Example Storyboard: Washington County [PDF]), or PERT diagram (Netmba: Pert Chart) for the project.

 - Identify the time required for each task.